Proc3ssa/Proc3ssa/README.md

 - 👋 Hi, I’m @Proc3ssa
 - 👀 I’m interested in designing and building web and desktop application
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Git
 - 💞️ I’m looking to collaborate on any innovative idea building
 - 📫 How to reach me #twitter https://twitter.com/processor_911/
 <!---